kraftcoding/Librera-Search-v1.x/README.md

 # Librera-Search-v1.x

 Librera Search v1.x solution built with Angular 16, Hangfire Server and .Net 8; enables to index content from PDFs making it searchable with the possibility to classify them by the Web UI.
-Implements token-based authentication and policy-based authorization in the endpoints.
+Implements token-based authentication for registered users and policy-based authorization in the endpoints.

 The application contains the next functionality: